datapane/datapane/docs/docs/tutorials/datapane-cloud/files.md

 3. If they are **large**, and re-uploading them each time you deploy your script is cumbersome.

 For these use-cases, Datapane provides a File API which allows you to upload files from any Python or CLI environment, and access them inside your scripts or through the CLI.
 See the Python [API Docs](https://datapane.github.io/datapane/teams.html#datapane.client.api.teams.Blob) for more information on using Files.

-{% hint style="info" %}
-This feature is only available on Datapane Teams plans at present
-{% endhint %}

 ## **CLI**